Som-Debnath/amazon-review/README.md

 # DWH implementation based on AMAZON product review dataset
 This repository contains the DWH model creation scripts as well as data pipelines to extract, transform and load the data into DWH.
-Finally, three insights (reports) about the data are prodcued from the DWH.
+Finally, three insights (reports) about the data are produced from the DWH.

 ## Prerequisites and dependencies